chatgpt4pcg/qualification-checking-script/README.md

 2. The script will output the copied of original file if passed the qualification in `../<SOURCE_FOLDER>/qualified` folder, which has the same structure as the source folder.
 The file `qualification_log_<DATE_TIME>.txt` will be created in the `../<SOURCE_FOLDER>/qualified/logs` folder.

 Please ensure that the source folder contains only text files.

+## Contributing

+If you would like to contribute to this project, please fork this repository and submit a pull request.
+Please ensure that your code is well documented and that you have tested your code before submitting a pull request.

+## Bug Reporting

+If you find any bugs, please submit an issue on this repository.